SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 and you don't assign a value to the cases explicitly, they are implicitly assigned the values ``0``, ``1``, ``2``, and so on.
-Each unassigned case of type ``Int`` is implicitly assigned a raw value that is automatically incremented from the raw value of the previous case.
+Each unassigned case of type ``Int`` is implicitly assigned a raw value that's automatically incremented from the raw value of the previous case.

 .. testcode:: raw-value-enum